Lahasyakr/CS682-Project4b/README.md

 ## Description

 In this project, we delve into the fascinating field of cryptography.
 We aim to build a module that can perform encryption and decryption of a string using different crypto algorithms namely:

 * RSA 2048 Encryption and Decryption
 * AES CTR 256 Encrypt/Decrypt
 * Base Encode and Decode

+About The Project:
+* Language Used : Javascript
+* Built and Tested : <a href="https://nodejs.dev/en/">NodeJS</a>
+* Version of NodeJS: v18.14.0
+* Testing Framework Used: Mocha and Chai JavaScript test framework

-To learn more about the project click on the documentation link below:
+To learn more about the project click on the documentation link:
 <p><a href="https://lahasyakr.github.io/CS682-Project4b/documentation/index.html">Documentation Web Page</a></p>

 To get the Github link to the repository click the link below:
 <p> <a href="https://github.com/Lahasyakr/CS682-Project4b"> Github Repository</a></p>

-Our module is built and tested using <a href="https://nodejs.dev/en/">Nodejs</a> v18.14.0 .
+## Prerequisite

+* Download and Install NodeJS
+  * Download NodeJS Installer from the official website:   <a href="https://nodejs.org/en/download"> Node.js Website</a>
+  * Run the installer
+  * Test NodeJS by printing the version:

+        node -v

+   * Test npm by printing the version:

+          npm -v

 ## Setup